Aches and pains are a normal part of life but if you've been struggling with pain for more than 12 weeks, there are things you can do to help.

 You can buy paracetamol from a pharmacy or supermarket, please don’t request them on prescription.
 A box of 32 paracetamol tablets on prescription costs the NHS 4 times as much as it does to buy them from a pharmacy or supermarket.

-There are plenty of services out there to help patients with chronic pain but the difficulty is finding them, they change frequently and your doctor may not be aware of what’s around.
+There are plenty of services out there to help patients with chronic pain.
+The difficulty is finding them.
+They change frequently, and your doctor may not be aware of what’s around.

 Well, thankfully there is a partnership which is a central resource of information for people of working age.
 It’s called Inclusion Cornwall and you can self refer to them just by calling or emailing them.